Grow These Heat-Loving Vegetables All Summer Long

 Feeling hot, hot, hot?
 Well, guess what?
 Your plants can get overheated too.
-When I first moved to Houston, my tomato plants were wilting before July even hit with its triple digits and I was despairing of ever having a healthy, thriving summer garden.
+When I first moved to Houston, my tomato plants were wilting before July even hit with its triple digits, and I worried I'd never have a healthy, thriving summer garden.
+Would I just have to shut my kitchen garden down for a couple months every year?

 As it turns out, there was no need to despair.
 Your vegetable garden can last through the heat of the summer.
 You just have to plant the right plants for the weather.